GeorgePearse/kode/docs/features/auto-drive/architecture.md

 A pub/sub layer would also enhance observability by funneling all agent activities through typed events, enabling comprehensive tracing, metrics collection, and audit logging for complex multi-agent workflows.

+**Complementary Pattern**: The pub/sub architecture can be combined with the **actor model** for even more powerful concurrent system design.
+In the actor model, each agent is an independent actor that receives messages asynchronously and processes them in isolation, avoiding shared mutable state.
+Tokio's async runtime is well-suited for implementing actor patterns in Rust.

 ## References

+### Internal Documentation
 - [State Inventory](../../auto-drive-state-inventory.md) - Detailed state management
 - [Phase Migration](../../auto-drive-phase-migration-TODO.md) - Migration guide
 - [Auto QA Documentation](../../auto-qa.md) - Quality assurance details
 - Source: `code-rs/code-auto-drive-core/`

+### Further Reading on Concurrent Patterns
+- [Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/) - Comprehensive guide to implementing the actor pattern with Tokio for concurrent, message-driven architecture